keirajp/Ai-Minor-Project-Ai-For-Market-Trend-Analysis-/README.md

 plt.show()

-# Querry 3:- Car used by Girls , woman, man , Boys above age 18 create by 10 % ,30%,20%,40% respectively create forecast for car sale potential on gender segment base by using clusters after expiry age is 15 years after registration
+# Querry 3:- Car used by Girls , woman, man , Boys above age 18 create by 10 % ,30%,20%,40% respectively create forecast for car sale potential on gender segment base by using clusters after expiry age is 15 years after registration.
 # Querry 3 against implemented steps are mentioned below step by step to get output and output is shown in visual graph .